 The South Carolina Nurse-Family Partnership Study is a landmark evaluation of the effects of a large-scale nurse home visiting program for mothers and their children.

 As part of the project, the State commissioned the landmark South Carolina Nurse-Family Partnership Study to rigorously evaluate the program’s effects, and agreed to make success payments to fund further home visiting services if pre-determined success metrics were met.
-The study team is using South Carolina’s linked administrative data system to track a wide range of outcomes related to families’ health and well-being.
+The study team is using South Carolina’s linked administrative data system to track a wide range of outcomes related to families’ health and well-being over many decades.

 Analysis of the impact of the program on outcomes related to maternal and neonatal health (see results) is pending.
 The impact of the program on maternal life course, child health and development and other longer-term outcomes will be released when the data are fully available.

 Sign up for updates about the project and study here.